 Introduction to battery systems: 12 V vs. 24 V

-Almost all of us use batteries in our daily lives, whether in remote controls, kitchen clocks , cars , or mobile homes .
-Anyone who hasn't yet dealt with DC systems , self-sufficient solar systems , or off-grid systems has probably never thought about battery voltage .
-However, as soon as you consider mobile power supplies , power stations , or solar modules , you have to decide between 12-volt and 24-volt battery systems .
+Almost everyone uses batteries in everyday life, whether in remote controls , kitchen clocks , cars , or RVs .
+If you haven't yet dealt with DC systems , self-sufficient solar systems , or off-grid power plants , you probably haven't given much thought to battery voltage .
+However, as soon as you start thinking about mobile power supplies , power stations , or solar panels , you'll have to decide between 12-volt and 24-volt battery systems .

-What is the voltage of the electrical system of a car, RV, or boat?
+What is the voltage of the electrical system of a car, motorhome, or boat?

-The basic knowledge for understanding a battery system is an understanding of voltage (volts) .
-Voltage is the electrical pressure required to transfer current.
+The fundamental knowledge required to understand a battery system is the concept of voltage (volts) .
+Voltage is the electrical pressure necessary to transmit current.

 Common battery systems:

-- 12-volt battery systems: Standard in most vehicles (cars, RVs, boats).
-Maximum output approximately 12.8 volts.
-Perfect for starters, lighting, refrigerators , and ignition.
+- 12-volt battery systems: Standard in most vehicles (cars, motorhomes, boats).
+Maximum output approx. 12.8 volts.
+Perfect for starters, lights, refrigerators , and ignition.

-- 24-volt battery systems: Maximum output approximately 25.6 volts.
+- 24-volt battery systems: Maximum output approx. 25.6 volts.
 Used in larger vehicles, more complex solar systems , or balcony power plants .

-Note: The nominal voltage of 12 volts may vary slightly depending on the charge level and load.
+Note: The nominal voltage of 12 volts may vary slightly depending on the state of charge and load.

-- Series connection of two 12-volt batteries: requires more space, but is flexible and common.
+- Connecting two 12-volt batteries in series: requires more space, but is flexible and widespread.

 Series connection of 12-volt batteries